keptn/keptn/approval-service/README.md

 The `approval.triggered` contains the approval strategy, as well as the result of the previous service execution (e.g., an evaluation).
 If the result is positive (e.g., `result = "pass" || result = "warning"`), and the approval strategyy is set to `automatic`, the service will automatically send out a `approval.finished` event to continue the task sequence for the associated Keptn context.
  If the strategy is set to `manual`, the service will not respond with any further events.
 In this case, the user is responsible for sending an `approval.finished` events to continue the task sequence for the associated Keptn context.
- If the rsult of the previous service execution is set to `fail`, the approval service will automatically send an `approval.finished` event with the result set to `fail`.
+ If the result of the previous service execution is set to `fail`, the approval service will automatically send an `approval.finished` event with the result set to `fail`.

 ## Installation